Sunday 12 January 1941

 Some sources place today as the date of grounding of liner SS Manhattan nine miles north of Palm Beach, Florida, others a few days before this.
 It takes three weeks to refloat the liner.
 Both the captain and the first officer are disciplined with suspensions.

 Convoy WS 5B (Winston Special) departs from Avonmouth.
-This is a major convoy of 21 troop transports heading to the Middle East and Far East (including Singapore).
+This is a major convoy of 21 troop transport ships heading to the Middle East and the Far East (including Singapore).
 They carry 40,000 fighting men.
 The escort includes battleship HMS Ramillies for the first five days.
 This convoy will be on the high seas until March.